surevelox/OrchardCore.Modules/DevicePreview/README.md

 Supported ASP,NET Core Frameworks
 - NET 6.0
-- NET 5.0
-- NET Core 3.1

 ## What's New
-- Supports OrchardCore CMS >= 1.2.0
+- Supports OrchardCore CMS >= 1.3.0
+- Removed support for .NET 5 and .NETCore 3.1
-- Added support for .NET 6
+- Added support for license key.

-- and Bug fixes
+> If your Orchard Core deployment is running on Orchard Core CMS <= 1.2.2 then use version 1.2

 ## Install